openPMD/openPMD-api/docs/source/index.rst

 Supported openPMD Standard Versions
 -----------------------------------

-openPMD-api is a library using `semantic versioning <https://semver.org/>`_, starting with version 1.0.0.
+openPMD-api is a library using `semantic versioning <https://semver.org/>`_ for its public API.
+Please see `this link for ABI-compatibility <https://abi-laboratory.pro/?view=timeline&l=openpmd-api>`_.
+The version number of openPMD-api is not related to the version of `the openPMD standard <https://github.com/openPMD/openPMD-standard>`_.

 The supported version of the `openPMD standard <https://github.com/openPMD/openPMD-standard>`_ are reflected as follows:
 ``standardMAJOR.apiMAJOR.apiMINOR``.